Dialectical Behavior Therapy

 Why do I get charged by two different companies every month?

-In order to get as much covered by insurance as we can, our DBT program straddles two companies.
-Congruent Counseling Services bills the insurance for the in-person office individual, Intensive Outpatient Program (IOP), or family therapy.
-Integrative Counseling holds no insurance contracts and manages the monthly subscription and services not covered by insurance.
+The DBT program is offered by Integrative Counseling, LLC.
+At your request, Congruent Counseling Services can bill insurance for the individual and family therapy and/or the Intensive Outpatient Program (IOP).
+Integrative Counseling holds no insurance contracts and provides the monthly subscription and services not covered by insurance.

 Why are initial consultations not covered by insurance?